GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 ## Manage Spinnaker via Halyard from Cloud Shell

-This management console lets you run [Halyard commands](https://www.spinnaker.io/reference/halyard/) to configure and manage your Spinnaker installation.
+This management environment lets you run [Halyard commands](https://www.spinnaker.io/reference/halyard/) to configure and manage your Spinnaker installation.